 To qualify for this deal, you must first have the complete installation done by a registered HVAC professional.
 The Ontario Home Renovation Savings program is intended to support the province’s transition to electricity.
 These schemes are not permanent and will be phased out.
 If you delay any further, you could lose thousands of dollars in rebates.

-Do you not want to quit your furnace?
+Do you want to retain your furnace?
 A hybrid heat pump also known as dual fuel system heat pump combines an electric heat pump with the existing gas furnace.

-A heat pump takes care of the heating around 90% in a year, and when the temperatures slip below -25°C and as heat pump cannot manage beyond that, gas furnace kicks in.
+A heat pump takes care of the heating around 90% of the year, and when the temperatures drop below a certain threshold, your gas furnace will kick in as a backup heat source.

 Yes.
 The latest cold-climate heat pumps work perfectly and heat efficiently in extreme cold temperatures.
-When the thermostat shows -30°C, it is only then the efficiency drops.
+When paired with a Furnace for back of heat it will ensure you and your loved ones are always warmed.

 Heat pumps instantly shut down during a power outage because they solely run on electricity, therefore having a backup generator would be ideal for your home equipment.